DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 [^14]: Oliver Sacks quoted in Ana Sandoiu, “How Music Helps the Heart Find Its Beat,” MedicalNewsToday, April 17, 2018, https://www.medicalnewstoday.com/articles/321535.

-[^15]: Williams, personal communication with author, April 2023.
+[^15]: Williams, personal communication with the author, April 2023.

-[^16]: Andrew L. Thomson and Jaston T. Siegel, “Elevation: A Review of Scholarship on a Moral and Other-Praising Emotion,” *The Journal of Positive Psychology* 12, no. 6 (2017): 628–38.
+[^16]: Andrew L. Thomson and Jason T. Siegel, “Elevation: A Review of Scholarship on a Moral and Other-Praising Emotion,” *The Journal of Positive Psychology* 12, no. 6 (2017): 628–38.

 [^17]: Jake Eagle and Michael Amster, *The Power of Awe* (New York: Hachette Go, 2023), 79–80.